UNIwise/protobox/README.md

 # Display the help page
 protobox help

-# Initialize a protobox.yaml
+# Initialize protobox.yaml
 protobox init

-# Generate your source files specified in your protobox.yaml file
+# Generate your source files specified in protobox.yaml
 protobox generate

-# Use your local protoc binaries instead of a docker build host
+# Use your local protoc binaries instead of the docker build host
 protobox generate --local

-# Specifiy a protobox config file
+# Specifiy a protobox configuration file
 protobox generate --config foo/bar.yaml

 # Check if your system have the needed dependencies for protobox to work
 protobox check

-# Linting your protobox file
+# Lint the configuration file
 protobox lint
 ```